You don't need to decide today

 One common trap is confusing activity with progress.
 Attending open houses, tracking listings, and running mortgage calculators can feel productive.
 But if you haven't done the deeper work of clarifying what you actually want and why, all that activity is just motion.
 It creates the illusion of momentum without bringing you closer to a grounded decision.

 Pressure is not the same as information.
 Urgency is not the same as importance.
 When you feel yourself being pushed toward a decision faster than feels comfortable, that's the moment to slow down, not speed up.
-The best decisions are made from a place of calm confidence, not anxious hurry.

 Lifestyle and numbers together